In this number: No follow-up to public campaign on PSD2 banking; Cash developments and Results of NFPS self-assessmentRead more

 Due to the renovation of our headquarters in Amsterdam, the collection is temporarily housed in the Joh.
 Enschede complex in Haarlem until 2023.
 If all goes according to plan, from spring 2023 the NNC will be showcased in permanent and changing exhibitions in the new public areas of our headquarters.

-In addition to the collection, the NNC also has a library with a unique scientific collection of books (about 25,000 titles), periodicals and auction catalogues in the field of numismatics.
-This includes a rich collection of mint plaques, manuscripts and documentation material.
+In addition to coins, paper money and medals, the NNC also has a library with a unique collection of books (about 25,000 titles), periodicals and auction catalogues in the field of numismatics.
+This includes a rich collection of government-issued placards related to coinage, manuscripts and documentation material.

 You can visit us by appointment.
 Books are not lent out, and copying is bound to restrictions.
 Do you have any questions, are you looking for information or do you want to make an appointment to visit us?
 Please email us at: bibliotheek_NNC@dnb.nl.
 You can also consult the library catalogue online.

 Besides the database of our own collection, we also manage the NUMIS (Numismatic Information System) database.
 All numismatic finds in the Netherlands are recorded in the NUMIS database.
 The information in NUMIS is very important for researching the history of money in our country.
 NUMIS contains individual coins minted before 1600, and finds of hoards (also from later periods) consisting of several coins.
 Have you found a coin?
 You can report it to us.
 If you are going to clean a find, then it is of course important that you do this very carefully.

 Since the outbreak of the COVID-19 pandemic, De Nederlandsche Bank (DNB) has processed far fewer banknotes than usual.
 The intake of banknotes has in fact decreased so much that, for the first time ever, DNB is issuing more banknotes than it is receiving.Read more